 - International Value Fund (companies that are undervalued and located outside of the United States)

 - High-Quality Intermediate Corporate Bond Fund (bonds of highly rated corporations)

-If I'm reading the report of a company like Diageo and it were undervalued at the time, I might be able to put in buy orders for the first three funds - the vice fund, the blue chip dividend fund, and the international value fund.
-If I'm reading the report of a company like Berkshire Hathaway, it wouldn't qualify for any of the funds because it isn't a vice stock, it doesn't pay a dividend, and it isn't internationally domiciled.
+If the fund manager is reading the report of a company such as Diageo—the owner of many popular beer and liquor brands—and it was undervalued at the time, they might be able to put in buy orders for the first three funds.
+That's because it would be appropriate to have the company included in the vice fund, the blue-chip dividend fund, and the international value fund.
+However, a company such as Berkshire Hathaway wouldn't qualify for any of the funds because it isn't a vice stock, it doesn't pay dividends to shareholders, and it isn't based overseas.

 When a fund manager is overseeing several funds in a family, they can more efficiently choose to allocate certain stocks to multiple different funds based on the fund criteria.

 The advantage of this is that it allows the individual shareholder to decide for themselves the type of assets that are most appropriate for their portfolio.
 Large mutual fund companies such as Vanguard and Fidelity have dozens of funds in the mutual fund family covering nearly every possible asset class, asset allocation, and investment strategy you can imagine.

 Pros and Cons of Investing in One Mutual Fund Family

 Easier to diversify by investing in multiple funds